Skip to main content

 Ciprofloxacin is a powerful antibiotic that can effectively treat many bacterial infections when used correctly.
 However, improper use can lead to serious side effects and antibiotic resistance.

-The key to safe treatment is simple: follow medical advice, complete your dosage, and never self-medicate.
+The key to safe treatment is simple: follow medical advice, complete your dosage, and never self-medicate, and also difference between ciprofloxacin as an antibiotic and augmentin.

 ⚠️ Medical Disclaimer